corvusdeinanis/cuddlyspaceship/content/_index.md

 ---
 # Welcome to Astro's Garden!

-A hodge-podge of a digital garden[^digitalgarden], a codex vitae[^codex], a blog, and a wiki.
+A hodgepodge of a digital garden[^digitalgarden], a codex vitae[^codex], a blog, and a wiki.
 It's somewhat the sum of all my knowledge.
 Constantly evolving, changing, and morphing.

 This contains (or will contain) a lot of resources, my thoughts and opinion on a lot of things, some reflections, about philosophies, concepts that have really changed my life, and maybe even rants.